-Manage referrals

-- Refer cases of suspected abuse to Kirklees Multi-Agency Safeguarding Hub (MASH) as required. - Support staff that make referrals to Kirklees Multi-Agency Safeguarding Hub (MASH). - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme - Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the Police as requested.
+- Manage referrals - Refer cases of suspected abuse to Kirklees Duty and Advice Team as required. - Support staff that make referrals to Kirklees Duty and Advice Team as required. - Refer cases to the Channel programme where there is a radicalisation concern as required. - Support staff who make referrals to the Channel programme

+- Refer cases where a person is dismissed or left due to risk/harm to a child to the Disclosure and Barring Service as required. - Refer cases where a crime may have been committed to the Police as requested.
 Whilst the school (or college) may choose to have more than one deputy designated safeguarding leads, all deputies will be trained to the same standard as the Designated Safeguarding Lead.
 Whilst activities of the Designated Safeguarding Lead may be delegated, the ultimate lead responsibility for child safeguarding remains with the Designated Safeguarding Lead.